 About Anchor Editions

-Here’s how it works: every month or so, I geek out about some interesting / obscure / cool art that I’d like to have hanging on my wall.
+Here’s how it works: every so often, I geek out about some interesting / obscure / cool art that I’d like to have hanging on my wall.
 I think you might like it too, so I make a limited edition of numbered, archival-quality prints, and ship them to you.

 The Importance of Craft and Process